-Devin McCourty Has Simple Reason Why Patriots Defense Has Been So Good
+NESN

 The New England Patriots defense hasn’t just been good, they’ve been absolutely dominant.

-Through eight games this season, the Pats D has stifled opposing offenses with relative ease, though they’ve faced plenty of young, inexperience quarterbacks.
+Through eight games this season, the Pats D has stifled opposing offenses with relative ease, though they’ve faced plenty of young, inexperienced quarterbacks.

-There are very few newcomers to the unit, in fact many are seasoned veterans who have been around for a while.
+There are very few newcomers to the unit, in fact, many are seasoned veterans who have been around for a while.
 And in a text message to Sports Illustrated on Sunday, captain Devin McCourty explained why the Patriots defense has been so successful.

 “We don’t have guys that are playing like they are old,” McCourty told.